 Shamin Hoque, director of CurriesOnline, describes how he raised the finance he needed to start up his business

-“When we set up CurriesOnline in 2007 and looked at every available financing option.
+"When we set up CurriesOnline in 2007 we looked at every available financing option.
 I had an idea of how much I needed – about £100,000 – and at first I used my own savings.
-I was still working full time, because I couldn’t secure a bank loan that would enable me to launch my new venture as a full-time concern.
+I was still working full time, because I couldn't secure a bank loan that would enable me to launch my new venture as a full-time concern.
 CurriesOnline has three directors and each of us put in some of our own money to get the business off the ground.

 "A few private investors were interested in us, but they expected too much equity in return.
 We wanted to retain ownership and control over the business – especially in the early stages – so we decided against such investment.

 "I sought funding advice from a few different sources, but the best source of advice came from friends who have gone through the same ups and downs when trying to raise start-up finance.

 "I developed a good relationship with my bank manager.
 And after being in business for eight months – with the help of my accountant and armed with a much improved business plan – the bank finally agreed to give us a loan.